-A. Learner focus group materials
+Appendices: A. Learner focus group materials

 The two main sets of materials used were the Learner Profile Form (A1) and the card sets (A2).
-Both of these are OER and available for re-use and adaptation.
-The group discussions for the card sorting exercise were audio recorded.
+Both of these are open educational resources and available for re-use and adaptation.
+The group discussions for the card sorting exercise were audio recorded